dendronhq/dendron-site/vault/tags.scope.etc.md

 Grab bag of features that don't fit neatly into the other Dendron scopes.
 Or something that is not assigned yet.

-## Feature nodes
+## Features
-	- #feature.instant-note-writing
-	- #feature.link-to-files

 - #feature.queries
+- #feature.open-app-links
-	- #feature.vscode
+- #feature.extension-conflicts
 - #feature.vscode-remote-session
+- #feature.other